Skip to main content

 All your following years of training will deliberately build upon the M1 foundation, so your first-year courses focus on conceptual understanding, rather than rote memorization.

-Your M1 year breaks down into six main course blocks, each ranging from 6-12 weeks of instruction and followed by an end-of-block exam.
+In your M1 year, you will take six foundational science courses, arranged sequentially, each ranging from 6-12 weeks and followed by an end-of-block exam.

 • Human Blueprint & Architecture